Linda Meyer Browning

 Hatteras continues to excite my muse.
 I admit that using paint or pixels to capture every subtle nuance of the island's natural beauty is like trying to catch the ocean in a fishing net.
 Yet I persist in my attempts in order to share with you some of what I love about my heart's home - the mercurial moods of the sea and sound, the interplay of light and shadow on the sand, and the buckets of brilliant colors splashed across the morning and evening skies.

 These gifts of Creation not only inspire my art, but they also provide the basis for many of the songs that I write.
 The lyrics come to me while I'm walking the beach, the dunes, or a path along the Pamlico Sound.

 In between walking, writing, and working, I'm volunteering at Radio Hatteras where I produce my monthly broadcast of The Folk Way and serve as staff artist, announcer, and Facebook admin.

 Professional affiliations include the Dare County Arts Council, Hatteras Island Art and Craft Guild, and the Watercolor Society of North Carolina.

-Linda's watercolors, digital collages, and - most recently - alcohol inks can be found in private and corporate collections throughout the US as well as in Canada and South America.
-View and purchase her most recent works at her studio in Frisco, on her Facebook page and web site, and at fine area galleries.
+My art can be found in private and corporate collections throughout the US as well as in Canada and South America.
+View and purchase my work at my private studio in Frisco, NC and at fine area galleries.